mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    Return the filename corresponding to the controlling terminal of the process.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: environ